 Playful Learning Activities for Earth Day

-Earth Playdough Invitation to Play– Make playdough in two colors: blue for the ocean and green for land.
-Add some toy animals and even some items from nature like rocks, sticks, and leaves and play.
+Earth Playdough Invitation to Play– Make playdough in two colors: blue for the ocean and green for the land.
+Add some toy animals and even some items from nature like rocks, sticks, and leaves, and play.

 Earth Balloon Painting– Blow up a balloon to about the size of a grapefruit.
 Dip the balloon in some green and blue paint and then use it to make Earth prints on a piece of paper.
 See more details in this post from I Heart Arts and Crafts.

 Easy Earth Map – Have your preschooler arrange blue and green blankets, pillows, and t-shirts to look like the Earth by laying out green items for the land and blue items for the water.
 Then, play pretend.

 Earth Day Themed Indoor Activities for Preschoolers to Keep Them Active

 Cardboard Tunnels – Reuse cardboard food and packing boxes and make them into car tunnels for pretend play.
 Cut an arch on each side of the box and have your preschooler paint it.
 Then, add it to a set of cards to make a tunnel.
 This idea from Color Me Happy is a perfect example.